bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/overview.md

 </div>

-This article provides and overview of BigCommerce's transactional email templates and API.
+This article provides an overview of BigCommerce's transactional email templates and API.

 ## Editing